abapGit/docs.abapgit.org/src/user-guide/reference/abap-lanuage-version.md

 ### Settings

-There are four possible [settings](./repo-settings/dot-abapgit.html) for defining how the ABAP language version is handled by abapGit:
+There are five possible [settings](./repo-settings/dot-abapgit.html) for defining how the ABAP language version is handled by abapGit:

 Setting | Description
 --------|------------